 Insoluble fiber is important because it provides mass to the stool, helping to

-ease elimination.
+constipation.
 The fiber absorbs water and holds onto it in the intestine.

 When enough fiber is consumed, the water-retaining property helps to enlarge and